 Using the art of film for good is not a new idea, but it’s normally seen in the final product — in the actual film.
 One company is reframing this idea by changing lives through the process of making a film, by creating opportunities for those who need them.

 This is a company that walks the talk.
 Ricky Staub and the team at Neighborhood Film Co. have been thriving as a production company alongside industry veterans and they’ve done it with formerly incarcerated employees taking an active role in each production — and it’s not just world-class commercials.
-Recently Neighborhood released The Cage, the first in our Filmsupply Presents series, which not only garnered a Staff Pick, but also earned Ricky a Young Director Award at Cannes Lions this June.
+Recently Neighborhood released The Cage, the first in our Filmsupply Films series, which not only garnered a Staff Pick, but also earned Ricky a Young Director Award at Cannes Lions this June.

 Shot in an area that many of its staff grew up in, The Cage is a gripping short film about a young man’s struggle to break free from Philly’s mean streets.
 As you’ll see in this BTS film, The Cage is fictional, but its subject matter hits close to home for many of the people that apprentice for Neighborhood.

 It takes a combination of courage and vision to institute such a bold plan, and Neighborhood’s efforts have been paying off with striking short films, commercials, and more.
 We’re proud to have worked personally with these talented people.